 Where to start the Road to Nepal bike ride

-Over 55 kms you climb approximately 600 metres.
-Roads are reasonably quiet and most have a decent sized shoulder.
+Over 55 kilometres you climb approximately 600 metres.
+Roads are reasonably quiet and most have a decent-sized shoulder.
 It’s very pretty – with pastoral scenes, mountain views and Calgary city views along the way.
-You also cycle a short stretch of the Cowboy Highway so it’s easy to add a café stop in Millarville.
+You also cycle a short stretch of the Cowboy Highway so it’s easy to add a café stop in Millarville – pre-COVID days.

 For a half day outing that leaves you feeling like you’ve spent a full day on your bike you’d do well to choose this scenic bike ride.